24 Church St, Falmouth : 01326 319461

 Have a look at the calendar text here to see what's coming up.

-The drawings of strangers switches the focus from likeness, to a more impressionistic response.
-Featuring many portraits drawn of fellow artists online, the poses are held for just a few minutes allowing a glance into the window of their thoughts in that moment.
+Judes’ drawings of strangers switches the focus from likeness, to more impressionistic, using fluid lines.
+Featuring portraits drawn both live and online, many of the poses are held for just a few minutes allowing a glance into the window of their thoughts in that moment.

 Painting portraits is the ultimate challenge for an artist.
 It is clear when something has gone wrong and, in watercolour, it is not always easy to correct the gaze of an eye or a less-than-happy smile.
 The most satisfying portraits are those which are enjoyed by the subjects themselves.